National Visa Type D

 Please note: There are exceptions to the costs for certain groups of people.
 You can find more about it (in German) in the German Foreign Office's leaflet.

 In principle, you should expect up to 3 months, but it may take longer for some types of visas.
+That’s often the case, for instance, with family reunification.
 Such is often the case if the Federal Employment Agency also has to approve your visa application.

 The requirements of National Visa Type D differ depending on the purpose of your entry.
 You can learn more about the conditions in each specific chapter mentioned in the "What is a National Visa Type D?" section.